 • When there is a financial crisis, parents may keep the issue to themselves instead of letting the children know the issue.
 The healthier way is to be frank especially when the children are expected to help.
 It will be hard not to blame the other party but doing this will resolve in landing you back to court.

 • Divorce is always hard for the children.
 They may not show their feelings but parents should be direct and simple in telling children what is happening and why in a way that they will understand it depending on their age and comprehension.
 Unpleasant events need explanation, which should be brief, prompt, direct and honest.

 • You need to repeat the reason for your marriage dissolution to your children when they get old or matured.
 But it will be unwise to present either party as a martyr or to pretend there are no regrets and that dissolution is so common.

 • A child needs consistent control and direction so don’t let the guilt you feel about the relationship breakdown interfere in how you discipline the children.
 Over-permissiveness, or not settling something or making something final or certain and being whim and impulse will interfere with the children’s healthy development.
 They need to know what is expected of them because they feel more secure when limits are set.
 They will get confused when adults seem to permit behavior that they know to be wrong.
 Children need leadership and authority and parents must be ready to say “No” when needed.

 Parental behavior has a great influence on the emotional adjustment of their children especially after the separation.
-Here are the visitation guidelines have been found to be helpful to children:
+Here are the parenting time guidelines have been found to be helpful to children:

-• Visitation should be pleasant for both parents not just for the children because this will help your children maintain a good relationship with their other parent.
+• Parenting time should be pleasant for both parents not just for the children because this will help your children maintain a good relationship with their other parent.

 • Visits should not be limited to the children’s home alone unless otherwise decreed in unusual cases.
 It may include trips and outings elsewhere.